-Horizon English School continues to drive its credentials as one of Dubai’s top-tier (mixed) primary schools, although it has lost its ‘Outstanding’ rating (held for three years in a row), picking up a Very Good rating (with significant Outstanding features) in all three of the KHDA’s round of inspections in 2016, 2017 and 2018.
-The Horizon English School KHDA Inspection took the school to “within a whisker” of re-securing Outstanding School status.
+Horizon English School continues to drive its credentials as one of Dubai’s top-tier (mixed) primary schools, re-securing its Outstanding School rating in 2019 following Very Good with Outstanding features accreditation in all three of the KHDA’s round of inspections in 2016, 2017 and 2018.
+The Horizon English School KHDA Outstanding school status was re-confirmed in 2020.

 Established in 1992 Horizon School caters to 926 students from a variety of backgrounds and 43 nationalities.
 43% of students are from the United Kingdom and 12% from Australia.

 The changes may be attributable to the purchase of the school by Al Najah Education and the subsequent departure of the school’s Founding Principal, Marion Sinclair.
 Her (very impressive) replacement, David Baldwin, left the school after 3 years in post, returning to the UK in 2018 to take up the role of Director of Cognita Schools.

-Both new and improved facilities are being introduced at the school (2018 – 19) including:
+Both new and improved facilities were introduced at the school in 2019 including:

 - New specialist teaching spaces including a creative zone to stimulate new ideas, innovation and invention, especially among older primary children.